- James Roberts

 It's not very often

-old James Roberts can rightfully say those words.
-Roberts was found not
+66 year old James Roberts can rightfully say those words.
+Roberts was

-guilty of three misdemeanor charges on May 9, 2013.
-Roberts was charged
+found not guilty of three misdemeanor charges on May 9, 2013.
+Roberts

-with one count of reckless driving, and two counts of recklessly endangering
+was charged with one count of reckless driving, and two counts of recklessly

-another person.
-The charges were for allegedly endangering United States
+endangering another person.
+The charges were for allegedly endangering

-Forest Service (USFS) employee's Sean Thomas and Donald Ross.
-Each charge
+United States Forest Service (USFS) employee's Sean Thomas and Donald

 Facing a three year sentence if convicted, Roberts was offered eighteen months bench probation, no jail time, a three month license suspension and some fines and fees if he entered a guilty plea and sold out to Josephine County District Attorney Stephen Campbell.

-lied, Roberts hired a defense attorney and started preparing for trial.
+employees lied, Roberts retained a defense attorney and started preparing

-After his first attorney "did absolutely nothing," so
+for trial.
+After his first attorney "did absolutely nothing,"

-her and contacted the US~Observer.
-Roberts later described contacting
+Roberts fired her and contacted the US~Observer.
+Roberts later described

-the US~Observer as, "pivotal in my defense, I was going down if
+contacting the US~Observer as, "pivotal in my defense, I was going

-I hadn't contacted Edward Snook."”
-Roberts ended up retaining
+down if I hadn't contacted Edward Snook."”
+Roberts ended

 The Incident & Trial